GLOBAL MARKETS-Stocks, sterling fight back after Brexit beating

 The major concern for investors - aside from the political ramifications of a split - is whether already struggling banks can survive if Brexit prompts central banks in Europe, Switzerland, Scandinavia and Japan to cut interest rates even more deeply into negative territory.

-The two benchmarks fell nearly 8 percent over the past two sessions, with Brent hitting seven-week lows under $47 and U.S. crude a one-month trough below $46.
+But concerns about sluggish economic growth countered some of the relief from the stock market recovery, leaving Treasury prices mostly flat.

-U.S. Treasuries flattened as worries about growth countered some of the stock market relief that had lowered yields.
-The yield on benchmark 10-year U.S. Treasury notes was at 1.463 percent.
+Yields on UK government bonds, known as Gilts, and German Bunds edged up, while yields in lower-rated Spain, Italy and Portugal all fell more than 8 basis points as investors sought lower-rated euro zone bonds, betting on action from the European Central Bank to shore up the bloc.

 Overnight in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan ended up 0.5 percent.
-(Reporting by Hilary Russ in New York and Marc Jones in London; Additional reporting by Yashaswini Swamynathan in Bengaluru, Sam Forgione and Barani Krishnan in New York and Jan Harvey in London; Editing by Dan Grebler and Chizu Nomiyama)
+(Reporting by Hilary Russ in New York and Marc Jones in London; Additional reporting by Yashaswini Swamynathan in Bengaluru, Sam Forgione and Barani Krishnan in New York and Jan Harvey in London; Editing by Hugh Lawson and Dan Grebler)